jakobharder/anno1800-jakobs-mods/new-town-hall-buildings/README.md

 You can upgrade from the new town hall to the city hall tower by pressing "U" or using the upgrade cursor.

-### Construction Menu

-- Artisans Menu: after original town hall (small)
-- Investors Menu: after elevator production (tower)
-- City Menu: both after original town hall

-### Stats

-New Town Hall
+### New Town Hall

-- Cost: 5000 credits, 20 timber, 25 bricks, 20 steel beams and 5 windows
-- Maintenance: 50 credits
 - Unlock: 500 artisans
+- Menu: after original town hall in artisan and city menu.

-City Hall Tower
+### City Hall Tower

-- Cost: 50000 credits, 20 timber, 25 bricks, 40 steel beams, 40 windows, 40 concrete and 5 elevators
-- Maintenance: 500 credits
-- Unlock: same as elevator production chain (3000 investors)
+- Unlock: 3000 investors

-## Required DLCs & Compatibility

-- Installed and activated High Life DLC (models and textures are reused from there)
-- Works with existing save games
-- I don't expect any other issues as only buildings are added.
-- Models and textures are performance optimized with LODs
+- Menu: after original town hall in artisan and city menu.
+Also after elevators in investor menu.

 ## Translations

 Available: English, French, German, Italian, Polish, Russian, Spanish, Japanese, Korean, Simplified Chinese, Traditional Chinese
-Missing: none

 Contact me if you have new or improved translations.